Sidney Unisex

 Famous people named Sidney

-Sidney Crosby is a Canadian professional ice hockey player, known for his success with the Pittsburgh Penguins.
+Sidney Crosby is a professional ice hockey player best known for his time with the Pittsburgh Penguins, winning multiple Stanley Cups and Olympic gold medals.

 Fictional characters named Sidney